Andrew Nelson Lytle

 Andrew Nelson Lytle (December 26, 1902 – December 12, 1995) was an American novelist, dramatist, essayist and professor of literature.

 Early life

-Andrew Nelson Lytle was born on December 26, 1902, in Murfreesboro, Tennessee.
-He graduated from Vanderbilt University in 1925.
+Andrew Nelson Lytle was born on December 26, 1902, in Murfreesboro, Tennessee, part of a farming family.
+His parents were Robert Logan Lytle and Lillie Belle Lytle.
+He was valedictorian of his class at Sewanee Military Academy, and he graduated from Vanderbilt University in 1925.
+He went on to attend Oxford University and the Yale University School of Drama.

+While Lytle was at Vanderbilt he wrote and acted in The Gold Tooth, a play that The Tennessean newspaper called "Vanderbilt's initial contribution ... to the Little Theatre Movement in Nashville."
+Another play he wrote while he was at Vanderbilt, The Lost Sheep won a newspaper-sponsored contest.